DoctorMcKay/sentry-bot-documentation/src/commands.md

 - **/mute add**
 	- Mutes a user for a [period of time](./index.md#time-periods)
 - **/mute remove**
-	- Unmutes user who is muted
+	- Unmutes a user who is muted
 - **/mute list**
     - Lists all currently active mutes and their remaining time (replies privately)